The following courses need to be passed:

 All first year courses of the BA Arts, Media and Society

 Both BA2 Seminars

-When museums were shuttered in response to the spread of the coronavirus, many exhibitions migrated online.
-There they joined a number of existing web platforms dedicated to experimental modes of presenting art online.
+Cultural institutions increasingly explore the opportunities of expanding their physical venues with virtual galleries.
 With more people visiting virtual exhibitions than ever before, how will these online spaces continue to transform the ways in which art is displayed, framed and understood?

-This module focuses on the exhibition of art in virtual galleries and museums from a variety of angles and methodological approaches.
-The overall aim is to gain a critical understanding of how (online) exhibitions are mediations that influence the reception of art and artefacts.
-The digital environment defines the setting where the interaction between viewer (or viewers) and the object takes place.
+This module focuses on the display of art in virtual galleries and museums from a variety of angles and methodological approaches.
+The overall aim is to gain a critical understanding of how (online) exhibitions are mediations influencing the reception of art and artefacts.
+The digital environment defines the setting where the interaction between the individual viewer and the object takes place.
 This plays an important role in shaping the meaning of artworks and determinig the impact that artworks can have on their audiences.

 gain insight into current issues and controversies concerning museum curating and exhibitions;

 get acquainted with theoretical knowledge of and practical experience in curating;

 learn to critically review the relevant scholarly literature to present research results both in a presentation (15 mins) and a portfiolio (c.
 4000 words);